evolbioinfo/goalign/README.md

 ### List of commands
 * addid:      Adds a string to each sequence identifier of the input alignment
+* append:      Concatenates several alignments by adding new alignments as new sequences of the first alignment
 * build:       Command to build output files : bootstrap for example
   * seqboot : Generate bootstrap alignments
 * clean:       Removes gap sites/sequences